 Our favorite way to reduce emissions (and something we rocked at during this year’s challenge) is van-pooling!
 Culinary Crafts offers bonuses to team members who van-pool, but that’s not why we do it.
-Not only does van-pooling help the environment, it also builds team relationships.
+Not only does van-pooling help the environment, but it also builds team relationships.
 Those van rides are a highlight of the job!

-Culinary Craft’s efforts to improve air quality in Utah are ongoing.
-We will continue to do our best for Utah and are already looking forward to next year’s challenge!
+Culinary Crafts’ efforts to improve air quality in Utah are ongoing.
+We will continue to do our best for Utah and are already looking forward to next year’s challenge.

-Here's a note from Ryan to the staff encouraging them to support the clean air challenge:
+Here's a note from Ryan to the staff encouraging them to support the Clean Air Challenge:

-"Our long term vision for Culinary Crafts' impact is to make "Utah an outstanding place to live, work, and celebrate."
-And one of the biggest threats to quality of life, and long term economic success in Utah is our bad air quality.
+"Our long term vision for Culinary Crafts' impact is to make 'Utah an outstanding place to live, work, and celebrate.'
+And one of the biggest threats to quality of life and long term economic success in Utah is our bad air quality.
 Hence, efforts like the Clean Air Challenge are very important to our CC family.

-I don't want to end up skiing in a gas mask.
+"I don't want to end up skiing in a gas mask.
 Or worse, not being able to ski at all because there's no skiing industry left.
 I certainly don't want to see Culinary Crafts team members suffer because all of the great things that draw business to Utah are eventually outweighed by something like pollution."

-The recyclable, biodegradable and biocompostable service ware options we use are made from sugar cane fiber, corn starch, fallen palm leaves, and sustainably harvested bamboo.
-We NEVER use styrofoam.
+The recyclable, biodegradable, and bio-compostable service-ware options we use are made from sugar cane fiber, corn starch, fallen palm leaves, and sustainably harvested bamboo.
+We never use styrofoam.

 LED LIGHTING - Our entire Pleasant Grove offices and commissary is exclusively lit with natural light and LED fixtures.
 There are no incandescent or even fluorescent lights.
-This has resulted in a dramatic reduction in electricity consumption and bulb replacement cost.
+This has resulted in a dramatic reduction in electricity consumption and bulb replacement costs.
 It has also improved the work environment for employees and improved morale.

-WIND POWER - both our buildings are 100% wind powered through the Blue Sky Program (we agree to pay a higher power rate to Rocky Mountain Power to access their wind farms).
+WIND POWER - Both our buildings are 100% wind powered through the Blue Sky Program.
+(We agree to pay a higher power rate to Rocky Mountain Power to access their wind farms).

 Amazing but true, this company makes their disposables from fallen leaves and water.
 That’s all!
 Their plates, bowls, and serving dishes are biodegradable, compostable, durable, lightweight, convenient, and downright stylish.
 We love these and so do our guests.
 Visit them at www.verterra.com

 This company has a fantastic line of disposable plates, bowls, and flatware.
 They call it “Veneerware.”
 It’s made from 100% organic bamboo!
-After disposal it biodegrades in 4-6 months.
+After disposal, it biodegrades in 4-6 months.
 Guests love these chic eco-plates.
 Visit them at www.BambuHome.com

-Momentum is a state of the art recycling company offering on-site recycling for our major events.
+Momentum is a state-of-the-art recycling company offering on-site recycling for our major events.
 They allow us to recycle the same way at events that we do at our office and kitchen facilities.
-Momentum is a key player in the Salt Lake market in moving our community to greener practices and we are proud to have them as a partner in our “green” catering efforts.
+Momentum is a key player in the Salt Lake market in moving our community to greener practices, and we are proud to have them as a partner in our “green” catering efforts.
 Visit them at www.Momentumrecycling.com

 This amazing company makes eco-friendly insulation out of recycled paper.
-We generate a substantial volume of paper waste, so Green Fiber has placed a recycle bin behind our Pleasant Grove office.
+We generate a substantial volume of paper waste, so Green Fiber has placed a recycling bin behind our Pleasant Grove office.
 We love contributing our paper to something better than a landfill!
 Visit them at www.greenfiber.com

 Happily, sustainably produced and biodegradable disposables are readily available now.
 We use several suppliers who make disposables out of things such as pressed palm leaves, fallen leaves, and bamboo.
 These items are a welcome replacement for plastic plates and silverware, and they look great!
-Some of our favorite suppliers and producers are, Palm and Leaf, Bambu, Verterra, Pack-n-Wood and ICBamboo.
+Some of our favorite suppliers and producers are Palm and Leaf, Bambu, VerTerra, Pack-n-Wood and ICBamboo.

-19x winner Utah’s Best of State
+27x winner Utah’s Best of State

-15x Best of State Caterer
+24x Best of State Caterer

 3x Best of the Best / Hospitality